-I’m a remote employee for theEMPLOYEEapp, so I’ve been fortunate that my work situation really hasn’t changed much with recent events.
+I’m a remote employee for theEMPLOYEEapp, so I’ve been fortunate that my work situation really hasn’t changed much with recent events and I’m used to working from home.
 But with the strides that so many companies have been making to limit employee exposure and practice social distancing to “flatten the curve,” the rest of our team is also now working remotely.
 Our collective response to this change has been uplifting, really.
-There’s definitely a feeling of all being in this together: from sharing ideas for fighting boredom in #QuarantineLife to our newly remote teammates getting creative with workspaces in their New York apartments.
+There’s definitely a feeling of all being in this together: from sharing ideas for fighting boredom in #QuarantineLife to our newly remote teammates getting creative with remote workspaces in their New York apartments.

 It’s funny how many conversations I’ve had with teammates about how being remote long term is really quite different than sporadically working from home.
 They’ve asked me how I do it.
 They’ve shared their frustrations about how they might not feel as productive as they usually do when they work from home.